-Los Angeles based photographer Amy Bartlam is known for her beautiful interior photographs for some of Southern California’s most prominent interior designers.
+Los Angeles-based photographer Amy Bartlam is known for her beautiful interior photographs of some of Southern California’s most prominent interior designers.
 Born and raised in the UK, she studied Photography and Visual Communication at Birmingham Institute of Art and Design before moving to Los Angeles in the summer of 2013.

 Tell us about Amy Bartlam Photography.
-How did you get started?
+How did your journey start?
 What is your favorite part about working with designers?

 What are some misconceptions people have about interior photography?